bootlin/training-materials/slides/security-userland/security-userland.typ

   - Highly simplifies usage of various security features

-- All options are described in the #emph[SANDBOXING] section of the
+- All options are described in the _SANDBOXING_ section of the
   #link("https://manned.org/systemd.exec.5")[systemd.exec(5)] manpage

 - A good practice is to enable as much as possible of these options